ionic-team/vscode-ionic/README.md

-# VS Code Extension for Ionic

-This extension to Visual Studio Code provides:
+This extension for Visual Studio Code provides:
-- Cordova to Capacitor Migration (based on analysis of package.json)
+- Cordova to Capacitor Migration (based on analysis of `package.json`)
-- Deprecated plugins (based on known packages)
+- Deprecated plugins (based on known node packages that are end of life or unsupported)
-- Common issues with config.xml, androidmanifest.xml and project configuration
+- Common issues with `config.xml`, `androidmanifest.xml` and project configuration
 - Integration of Capacitor into web projects
-- Running scripts from package.json
+- Running scripts from `package.json`
 - Capacitor and Ionic commands
 - Creation of Capacitor based Ionic projects